ieeeisicas2026/isicas2026/README.md

 https://github.com/bcms/starters/assets/15079459/ceed3ea4-c6c6-40f7-9e18-746874015120

+# The IEEE International Symposium on Integrated Circuits and Systems (ISICAS 2026)

-# BCMS Conference for Astro.js
+## BCMS Conference for Astro.js

 This is an Astro.js starter kit for BCMS, a headless CMS.
 It's minimal but solid, with a clean codebase that hooks directly into your BCMS project, ready to extend and scale as needed.